Shiloh National Military Park

 Erected by National Park Service US Department of Interior.

 Location.
 35° 8.519′ N, 88° 21.038′ W. Marker is in Shiloh, Tennessee, in Hardin County.
 Marker is on Loop road to Confederate Burial Trench.
 Touch for map.
 Marker is in this post office area: Shiloh TN 38376, United States of America.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Confederate Burial Trench #2 (a few steps from this marker); 6th Iowa Infantry (within shouting distance of this marker); 13th Missouri Infantry (within shouting distance of this marker); a different marker also named 6th Iowa Infantry

 Categories. • War, US Civil •

 Credits.
 This page was last revised on January 27, 2017.
 This page originally submitted on January 13, 2017, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 255 times since then.
+This page has been viewed 261 times since then and 7 times this year.
 Photos: 1, 2, 3. submitted on January 13, 2017, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.